Nandaka/PixivUtil2/readme.md

   If set to `True`, it will create .ugoira file.
   This is Pixiv own format for animated images.
 You can use Honeyview to see the animation.
+- createmkv

+  Set to True to create mkv file (video format).
+The default encoding settings is lossless encoding but very large file size.
+  Required `createUgoira = True` and ffmpeg executeable.
 - createwebm

   Set to True to create webm file (video format).
 The default encoding settings is lossy encoding but high quality with smallest file size.